The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Numerical results

 \subsubsection{Norms as ground cost functions}

-The computations in Sections \ref{s:meas_options} and \ref{s:bad_mu} all assume the ground cost function equals the Euclidean distance.
-In fact, we can apply the boundary method to a wide range of polynomial $\ell_p$ ground costs.
-Using the same problem solved with the Euclidean distance in \fsubref{f:meas_comp}{f:uni}, we generated $\mu$-partitions for a wide range of $\ell_p$-norm ground costs.
-Results for the $\ell_{1}$, $\ell_{10}$, and $\ell_\infty$ norms are shown in \fref{f:norm}.
+The computations in Sections \ref{s:meas_options} and \ref{s:bad_mu} all assume the ground cost function equals the $2$-norm, but as \sref{s:Was_unknown} suggests, computation with other functions is quite possible.
+Using the same problem solved with the $2$-norm in \fsubref{f:meas_comp}{f:uni}, we generated $\mu$-partitions for a wide range of $p$-norm ground costs.
+Results for the $1$-norm, $10$-norm, and $\infty$-norm are shown in \fref{f:norm}.
+Note that the $1$-norm and $\infty$-norm converge to ($\mu$-a.e.\ unique) solutions, even though those norms are not covered by our theorems.